Moving to Playa del Carmen – The Ultimate Guide (for Expats) 2023

 Gas in Playa Del Carmen

-The majority of house and condos here use gas for heating water and cooking.
+The majority of houses and condos here use gas for heating water and cooking.

 Many homeowners and renters have the responsibility to call and have tanks filled with gas.